ucb-ee290c/scum-v-bringup/hw/scumv-controller/DESIGN_SPECIFICATION.md

 #### 7.2.2 System-Level Testing
 - **Protocol Switching**: Send alternating "asc+" and "stl+" commands
-- **Error Handling**: Test invalid prefixes, incomplete packets, timeouts
+- **Error Handling**: Test invalid prefixes, incomplete packets, and timeouts
 - **End-to-End**: Full transactions through both ASC and STL paths
-- **Performance**: Verify throughput and latency requirements
+- **Performance**: Verify throughput and latency requirements meet specifications

 #### 7.2.3 Hardware Validation
 - **SCuM-V Integration**: Test with actual SCuM-V24B hardware
 - **Host Compatibility**: Validate with unmodified `hw/client.py` and `sw/tl_host.py`
-- **LED Indicators**: Verify debug outputs match expected system state
+- **LED Indicators**: Verify that debug outputs on the FPGA board match the expected system state

-### 7.3 Key Design Decisions Made
+### 7.3 Key Design Decisions

-1. **Three-Level Hierarchy**: Clean separation between top-level, subsystem, and implementation
-2. **Standard FIFO Interfaces**: Consistent ready/valid handshake throughout
-3. **Protocol Isolation**: Each subsystem independent and testable
-4. **Prefix-Based Routing**: Simple and reliable protocol detection
-5. **ASIC Module Reuse**: Exact GenericSerializer/Deserializer from SCuM-V24B

-### 7.4 Resource Estimates

-Based on similar FPGA implementations:
-- **LUTs**: ~2000-3000 (small fraction of Artix-7 100T)
-- **FFs**: ~1500-2500 (small fraction of Artix-7 100T)
-- **Block RAM**: 2-4 blocks for FIFOs and buffering
-- **Clock Domains**: 2 (FPGA_CLK @ 100MHz, TL_CLK from SCuM-V)

-### 7.5 Critical Success Factors

-1. **Protocol Compatibility**: Must work with existing Python scripts unchanged
-2. **Timing Closure**: Meet timing requirements across clock domains
-3. **Error Recovery**: Graceful handling of malformed packets and errors
-4. **Resource Efficiency**: Fit comfortably within Artix-7 100T constraints
-5. **Maintainability**: Clear, well-documented code for future modifications

----

-## 8. Conclusion

-This design specification provides a complete blueprint for implementing the dual-mode SCuM-V controller.
-The hierarchical architecture with standardized FIFO interfaces ensures clean modularity while maintaining compatibility with existing host software.
-The implementation skeleton is complete and ready for detailed module development following the specified priority order.
+The final architecture was shaped by several key design decisions.
+A three-level hierarchy (top-level, subsystem, and implementation) was chosen to create a clean separation of concerns.
+Standardizing on a ready/valid FIFO handshake provides a consistent and reliable interface pattern throughout the design.
+This modularity also ensures that the ASC and STL subsystems are fully independent and can be tested in isolation.
+The simple and reliable prefix-based routing mechanism was selected for protocol detection.
+Finally, to guarantee correctness, the design reuses the exact `GenericSerializer` and `GenericDeserializer` modules from the SCuM-V24B ASIC without modification.